 Bring along whatever your child requires for comfort.
 If they have a favorite blanket, animal, fidget toy, or other item, bring the item along and allow the child to have it in the waiting room and during the examination and visit.

 You will also feel more confident when you prepare.
-You can't predict all results, but Dr. Sierra, Dr. Lynn, Dr. Dawoud, and Dr. Weil will make adjustments during your child's visit based on their comfort.
+You can't predict all results, but Dr. Sierra and Dr. Dawoud will make adjustments during your child's visit based on their comfort.